 Naples Stripped Bare: The Beautiful Chaos of Italy's Most Misunderstood City

-The scooter came out of nowhere.
+The scooter comes out of nowhere.

 Arriving

-Naples International Airport (NAP) is 6 km from the center.
-The Alibus runs every 20 minutes to Piazza Garibaldi — that's the central station area — for €5.
+Naples International Airport (NAP) sits 6 km from the center.
+The Alibus runs every 20 minutes to Piazza Garibaldi — the central station area — for €5.
 The ride takes 15-20 minutes depending on traffic, which in Naples means depending on how many scooters decide to use the sidewalk as an alternate lane.

 The Pizza Question